 Some online therapists make use of avatar therapy, where you create a virtual “person” who can reflect some aspect of your personality.
 A therapist can make use of a variety of these tools and resources, experimenting to find the right fit for each client.
 More options allow for more experimentation to find out what works for you.

 Online treatment is available 24-7.
-With in-person resources, you are dependent on someone else’s schedule, and have to wait for them.
+With in-person resources, you are dependent on someone else’s schedule and have to wait for them.
 Through virtual 12-step and SMART meetings, there is no wait time, and resources are available anonymously on your demand.
-These incredibly valuable resource can thus be something you can turn to whenever you need it the most.
+This incredibly valuable resource can thus be something you can turn to whenever you need it the most.

 You can connect with both peers and experts who can help you sort through your feelings of craving, anxiety, or depression at the moment you feel it most strongly.
 The ease of access and low cost means that online therapy makes things available to everyone, whenever they need it.

 Virtual therapy can have some limitations.
 A lot of communication is dependent on visual and aural cues that go beyond the exact words being said.
 It may be easier to be distracted or to not feel like you give your whole attention to the therapy work.
 Therapy requires that you spend all of your attention on self-reflection, and this is more difficult to do when the therapist has less control over the atmosphere.

 For this reason, psychiatrist Steven Reidbord, M.D., believes that virtual therapeutic sessions should generally only be considered in situations where meeting in person is impossible, and that “Face to face treatment is still the gold standard” in all therapeutic settings.
 Meeting with people and making direct human contact allows for a deeper connection.